 Drinking and driving remains one of the most preventable yet persistent threats on Alabama’s roadways.
-In one recent year, Alabama saw 4,657 crashes with suspected alcohol or drug impairment, which resulted in 187 deaths.
-If you sustained injuries or lost a loved one due to a drunk driver’s reckless decision, contact Collins Law, LLC, to schedule a free consultation with a drunk driving car accident lawyer.
-We can help you pursue the compensation you deserve.
+In one recent year, Alabama saw 4,657 crashes involving suspected alcohol or drug impairment, resulting in 187 deaths.
+If you sustained injuries or lost a loved one because of a drunk driver’s reckless decision, contact Collins Law, LLC to schedule a free consultation with a

 The Importance of Understanding the Risks of Drinking and Driving